sueszli/notionSnapshot/docs/development diary.md

 We should just continue where Loconotion left off, because it is the best option.

 We should make loconotion simpler and more opinionated by:

   - getting rid of the config `.toml` file and instead just offering a very minimal CLI interface
   - simplifying the installation process &rarr; ideally the user should be able to install the tool with a single command

+and then we can add all the features that we want.

 <br><br>